metaphori/as1415_conspiraboom/README.md

 Other characteristics that might contribute to the comical dimension follows:
 - The game is *short* and doesn't require complex setups
 - Each execution is *potentially different* from the others
 - The game is also very *extensible/customizable* to support a variety of new situations or to adapt it to generate more enjoyable scenarios

-## Why is this game relevant within the Autonomous Systems course?*
+### Why is this game relevant within the Autonomous Systems course?

-Basically, as many other games, **Two Rooms and a Boom* builds on the *autonomy* of its actors (players) to be interesting and enjoyable*.
+Basically, as many other games, _Two Rooms and a Boom_ builds on the _autonomy_ of its actors (players) to be interesting and enjoyable.
 In fact, a good player should be capable of *self-government* and self-protection against the *influence* of other players (which might try to manipulate it).
  Note that one player's autonomy does not just need to be preserved against opponents, but also against team-mates which might suggest uneffective strategies or communicate biased information.